morrownr/8821au-20210708/README.md

 - Best location for the WiFi router/access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
 You may have to test to see what the best location is in your environment.

-- Check congestion: There are apps available for smartphones that allow you to get an idea of the congestion levels on WiFi channels.
-The apps generally go by the name of ```WiFi Analyzer``` or something similar.
+- Check congestion: There are apps available for smart phones that allow you to get an idea of the congestion levels on WiFi channels.
+The apps generally go by the name of `WiFi Analyzer` or something similar.

 After making and saving changes, reboot the router.